 As specific objectives, by the end of the course students should be able to:

 - understand the derivation and application of optimal control methods.

-- appreciate the main ideas, applications and techniques of predictive control.
+- appreciate the main ideas, applications and techniques of predictive control and reinforcement learning.

 Convex Optimisation (1L, Dr F Forni)